siteorigin/siteorigin-panels/readme.txt

 = It works with your theme. =

 Page Builder gives you complete freedom to choose any WordPress theme you like.
 It's not a commitment to a single theme or theme developer.
 The advantage is that you're free to change themes as often as you like.
 Your content will always come along with you.

+We've also made some fantastic [free themes](https://siteorigin.com/theme/) that work well with Page Builder.

 = No coding required. =